Academic Catalog

 3.0 hours lecture

 This course is an introduction to the field of archaeology; its concepts, theories, data and models that contribute to our knowledge of the human past.
 The course will provide an introduction to archaeological field methods of survey and excavation; categories of data and dating techniques; analysis; cultural resource management and professional ethics.
 Major developments in history will be examined using archaeological evidence.
 The relevance of archaeological research to contemporary society will also be addressed.
-(C-ID ANTH 150) (AA/AS GE, CSU, CSU GE, IGETC, UC)
+(C-ID ANTH 150) (CSU/UC) (AA/AS-D, CSU-D, IGETC-4)

 ANTH-150